ARTICLE

 Risk assessment – a crucial first step

 Understanding an individual’s risk of developing breast cancer is a crucial first step in ensuring early detection and assessing the need for regular mammograms or more aggressive screening.
-Many organizations across the US perform breast cancer risk assessments manually, a cumbersome, time-consuming and error-ridden method.
+Many organizations across the U.S. perform breast cancer risk assessments manually, a cumbersome, time-consuming and error-ridden method.

 Technology enables automation of that process within the clinician workflow.
 Certain tools enable providers to initiate a personalized risk-score calculation during a patient’s annual assessment or mammography screening using information and medical history from the patient’s electronic health record (EHR).
 That patient’s risk for developing breast cancer can then be calculated automatically using scoring models, such as the comprehensive Tyrer-Cuzick model, which takes into account personal and family risk factors such as breast density, use of hormone replacement therapy, and family history of breast cancer.
 After a score is calculated, the patient’s results are stored in the EHR, and providers can initiate next steps based on each patient’s risk score.
 These screening tools can be embedded in or integrated with the EHR.